zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  Rene: That’s a nice idea, but have you given any th ought to how you’d pay the rent?
 You could start by getting me a cup of coffee .

 Francis: Ah, I see you’re a realist.
-Do you want yo ur usual or do you want to hear the specials?
+Do you want your usual or do you want to hear the specials?

 [end of dialogue]